Pod mutations

 1. Configure your desired mutation configuration:

-The console UI offers a helping hand when creating mutation by means of tooltips and a live preview of what your configuration will look like:
+The console UI offers a helping hand when creating mutations by means of tooltips and a live preview of what your configuration will look like:

 API example